wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 * **Administrator** or **Analyst** for the regular accounts.
 * **Global Administrator** or **Global Analyst** for the accounts with the multitenancy feature.

-To provide users with familiar format of API representation, Wallarm visualizes the discovered API structure in a **Swagger-like manner**.
+To provide users with familiar format of API representation, Wallarm provides list of discovered APIs and details on them in a **Swagger-like** interface.

 The API structure includes the following elements: